Chindro

-Description

-Chindro is game popular in Indian Sub-Continent.
-Though mostly considered a rural game, it is frequently played in many urban areas as well.
-Primarily it is a favorite pastime of small and teenage girls, but young boys too can take part in it.

 Equipment and setup

-The game costs nothing and requires only two small things: a small piece of chalk or coal is needed to draw a playing court and a square or round piece of a flat stone (usually not bigger than 4 in in diameter) is used as the playing object.
-Most of the time an empty small tin box of a shoe polish is filled with sand and is used as the playing object.
+The game requires a small piece of chalk or coal to draw a playing court and a square or round piece of flat stone (usually not bigger than 4 in in diameter) as the tossing object.
+Sometimes, an empty small metal box, say of shoe polish, is filled with sand and is used as the tossing object.

 One of the participants draws a playing court on a flat surface (usually the floor of alleys) with the help of a piece of coal or chalk.
 The size of the court depends upon the wishes of the participants and may thus vary greatly.
 For example, if all the participants agree to have a court of eight boxes 2 by 4 ft each, then that constitutes the playing court.

 Gameplay

 Once the playing court is drawn, each participant takes turns.
-Initially, the player stands backwards at one side of the court and throws the stone blindly over her head so that it may land inside the farthest box of the court.
+Initially, the player stands backwards at one side of the court and throws the stone blindly over her head so that it may land inside the furthest box of the court.
 If it lands successfully inside the designated box (without touching any lines) of the court, the player takes off her shoes and stands barefoot near that piece of stone with one foot in the air.
 Afterwards, she pushes the stone (in a single try) to attempt to slide it into the adjoining box.
 If successful (once again without touching any of the lines), then the player carries on doing the same until the piece of stone is successfully out of the court and the player is back at the place from where she threw the stone.
 Once successfully out of the court, the player may stand on both feet.

 Consequently, the player's turn prematurely ends when: